abenkhadra/gosat/README.md

 the following key features:

 - JIT compilation of SMT formulas using LLVM.
-- Integration with NLopt, a features-rich mathematical optimization backend.
+- Integration with NLopt, a feature-rich mathematical optimization package.

+In our experiments, goSAT demonstrated better *efficiency* compared to `z3` and `mathsat` by an order of magnitude or more.
 More details are available in our FMCAD'17 [paper] and this [appendix].

 ## Citing